 All medicines have risks and benefits.
-Your doctor has more information about these medicines than is contained in this leaflet.
+Your doctor has more information about this medicine than is contained in this leaflet.
 Also, your doctor has had the benefit of taking a full and detailed history from you and is in the best position to make an expert judgement to meet your individual needs.

-If you have any concerns about using these medicines, talk to your doctor or pharmacist.
+If you have any concerns about using this medicine, talk to your doctor or pharmacist.